openrisc/openrisc.github.io/software.md

 documentation can be found on the
 [or1k-elf newlib website](http://openrisc.github.io/newlib).

-## Operating Systems

-### Linux

-TODO

-#### musl Toolchain
+#### musl toolchain

-The [musl toolchain]() is the preferred toolchain for build programs that should run on Linux.
+The [musl toolchain](https://www.musl-libc.org) is the preferred toolchain for building programs that should run on Linux.
 The exceptions to this is software that depend on extensions only found in glibc.
 For example, building Debian requires glibc.

 You can download prebuilt toolchains [here](https://github.com/openrisc/musl-cross/releases) or build it yourself following
 [these instructions](https://github.com/openrisc/musl-cross/wiki).

+#### uClibc-ng Toolchain

+The [uClibc-ng toolchain](https://uclibc-ng.org) is a reboot of the uClibc project which also is for building programs that should run on Linux.
+It has good support for OpenRISC and is more compatible with glibc, meaning you can easily compile more applications for it compared to musl.

+You can download and build the source downloading from the uClibc-ng website.

+## Operating Systems

+### Linux

+The [Linux](http://kernel.org) operating system should need no introduction.
+The support for OpenRISC is stable.

+See our tutorials on [compiling and running linux](https://github.com/openrisc/tutorials/blob/master/docs/Linux.md) on OpenRISC.

 ### RTEMS